awguzman/Fantasy_Football_Draft_Helper/README.md

 -------------------------------------------------------------------------------------------------------------------------------

 Best_Ball_Draft_Board.py  -  We use Pandas to web scrape projected stats and average draft position (ADP) data from FantasyPros.com to compute projected fantasy points and value over replacement (VOR) points.
 This is compiled into a .csv file that can be used as a draft board for a Best Ball draft.
-Should be good to run every year following schedule release.
+Should be good to run every year following schedule release due to dependence on bye week dates and rookies.

 RB_TD_Regression.py  -  Running back rushing touchdown regression candidate calculator for the 2023 season.
 Imports play-by-play data from 2000-2022 via nfl_data_py and computes the expected rushing touchdowns vs actual rushing touchdowns for each running back in the 2023 season.
 This is compiles into a .csv file.

 WR_TD_Regression.py  -  Wide reciever passing touchdown regression candidate calculator for the 2023 season.
 Imports play-by-play data from 2000-2022 via nfl_data_py and computes the expected receiving touchdowns vs actual touchdowns for each wide reciever in the 2023 season.
 This is compiles into a .csv file.

+TE_TD_Regression.py  -  Does the same job as WR_TD_Regression.py but for the Tight End position.